 Dignity & Right to Health Award

 The Dignity and Right to Health Award is an initiative of ICMDA.
-The award provides recognition, support and publicity for the most outstanding role models and champions acting to address health and development issues, including the HIV global epidemic.
+The award provides recognition, support and publicity for the most outstanding role models and champions acting to address health and development issues, including the HIV global epidemic and covid-19.

 It is an international award acknowledging the contributions of Christian doctors, dentists, nurses and other health workers to address health and development issues, including HIV.

 The award is an important symbol for ensuring that voices from diverse communities and countries are acknowledged and championed.
-By granting this award we aim to model, mobilise and encourage creative and sustainable initiatives that enhance the dignity and human rights of people, all made in the image of God, and support communities living with a range of health and development challenges including the HIV/AIDS epidemic.
+By granting this award we aim to model, mobilise and encourage creative and sustainable initiatives that enhance the dignity and human rights of people, all made in the image of God, and support communities living with a range of health and development challenges including the covid-19 pandemic.